 5. I wear many hats.
 I am a teacher, but I am also a referee, a nurse, a counselor, a cheerleader, a tutor, an entertainer, a parent, a detective, a friend, a secretary, a protector, and many more.

 4. I don’t have time to teach your child manners.
 Long ago, teachers worked hard with students to teach them social skills and proper etiquette.
 Unfortunately, those days are gone.
 With all the state requirements and expectations, I barely have time to teach all that I need to teach.
 When you throw in time consuming testing, I’m left with little time.
 I spent this most recent year teaching manners and respect way more than I did standards.
 Please, please teach this stuff at home – I say this with respect.
-It would make my job easier.
+It would make my teaching responsibilities easier.

 3. Piggy-backing off what I just said in four, we teachers have a lot of pressure on us.
 Unfortunately decisions for what we teach, how we teach it, and so on is typically made by people who aren’t in education.
 Not only do we need to know our material well, but we also need to make sure that we can break it down in ways that students completely understand it.
 We need to fill any gaps they have.
 We need to present it to them in ways they can learn it- all while keeping them focused.
 We have to deal with disgruntled parents, disrespectful children, home environments – all while making sure our students are passing – and scoring high.

 2. Come to me first.
 I’m human and I make mistakes.
 If I have done something to upset a parent, I want him or her to come to me first.
 I’m very open and flexible.
 We should be a team and work together to better benefit your child.
 It seems more and more parents are taking the side of their child before even talking to the teacher.
 I have seen parents immediately call the principal for something that could have easily been taken care of in the classroom with me first.

 and the number one thing I wish all parents knew about teachers…